algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

 ![The array size is normalized so that the total number of iterations is constant](../img/strides-small.svg)

 There is no vectorization or anything, and the two loops produce the same assembly except for the step size.
-This effect is due only to the memory system, in particular to a feature called *cache associativity* which is a peculiar artifact of how CPU caches are implemented in hardware.
+This effect is due only to the memory system, in particular to a feature called *cache associativity*, which is a peculiar artifact of how CPU caches are implemented in hardware.

 ### Hardware Caches